-Clinical interests: Tinnitus, Deafness, Dizziness, Ear Infection, Bell's Palsy, Facial Paralysis, Implantable Hearing ...
+Clinical interests: Tinnitus, Deafness, Dizziness, Ear Infection, Bell's Palsy, Ruptured Eardrum, Facial Paralysis, ...
 (Read more)

-Clinical interests: Tinnitus, Tumor, Deafness, Heartburn, Dizziness, Ear Infection, Bell's Palsy, Facial Paralysis, ...
+Clinical interests: Tinnitus, Tumor, Deafness, Heartburn, Dizziness, Ear Infection, Bell's Palsy, Ruptured Eardrum, ...
 (Read more)

 Clinical interests: Hearing Loss, Otosclerosis, Cochlear Implant

-Dr. Bradley Thedinger is a Kansas City, MO physician who specializes in otology and neurotology.
-His education and training includes medical school at the University of Kansas School of Medicine and residency at Provenant Mercy Medical Center, Denver and a hospital affiliated with Oregon Health & Science University.
-He accepts Coventry, TRICARE, and Aetna Elect Choice, in addition to other insurance carriers.
-Dr. Thedinger has received the following distinction: Kansas City Super Doctors.
-He is affiliated with Saint Luke's South Hospital, Saint Luke's Hospital of Kansas City, and Menorah Medical Center.
+Dr. Bradley Thedinger specializes in otology and neurotology.
+He attended the University of Kansas School of Medicine and subsequently trained at Provenant Mercy Medical Center, Denver and a hospital affiliated with Oregon Health & Science University for residency.
+He takes Coventry, TRICARE, Aetna Elect Choice, and more.
+Dr. Thedinger has received the distinction of Kansas City Super Doctors.
+Dr. Thedinger's hospital/clinic affiliations include Saint Luke's South Hospital, Saint Luke's Hospital of Kansas City, and Menorah Medical Center.

-Dr. Joseph Ursick is a specialist in otology and neurotology.
-Dr. Ursick attended the University of Nebraska College of Medicine and then went on to complete his residency at the University of Kansas Medical Center and a hospital affiliated with the University of Missouri-Kansas City (UMKC).
-He is an in-network provider for Coventry, TRICARE, and Aetna Elect Choice, in addition to other insurance carriers.
-He is affiliated with Overland Park Regional Medical Center, Saint Luke's South Hospital, and Saint Luke's Hospital of Kansas City.
+Dr. Joseph Ursick, who practices in Kansas City, MO, is a medical specialist in otology and neurotology.
+He takes several insurance carriers, including Coventry, TRICARE, and Aetna Elect Choice.
+Dr. Ursick attended the University of Nebraska College of Medicine for medical school and subsequently trained at the University of Kansas Medical Center and a hospital affiliated with the University of Missouri-Kansas City (UMKC) for residency.
+His hospital/clinic affiliations include Overland Park Regional Medical Center, Saint Luke's South Hospital, and Saint Luke's Hospital of Kansas City.